diegotorres03/web-components-repository/docs/step-by-step.md

 ### Activity 2.1.1: App layout

-Inside the `body` tag on `index.html` lets use the `app-layout` tag to create an empty application layout The slot name will be displayed in the browser:
+Inside the `body` tag on `index.html` lets use the `app-layout` tag to create an empty application layout.
+The slot name will be displayed in the browser:
 ```html
    <app-layout></app-layout>
 ```

-By using this tag, we should be able to see in the browser, an empty shell for a web application, the names you see in each section is the name of the corresponding slot.
+By using this tag, we should be able to see in the browser, an empty shell for a web application.
+The names you see in each section are the names of the corresponding slot.
 ![empty app layout screenshot](./assets/app-layout-1.png)

 Let's fill the `header`, `left-header`, `left-menu`, `top-menu` and `footer` slots.
 Here we are adding some titles and a navigation bar on top with 3 routes: